-Stuart Park - Bookings will be allowed in all areas of Stuart Park however, the ice rink is not a bookable space during the winter months.
-The waterfront promenade must remain open at all times and the Community Covenant restrictions will apply.
+Stuart Park - Bookings will be allowed in all areas of Stuart Park; except the ice rink during winter months.
+The waterfront promenade must remain open at all times and the Sawmill Trust restrictions will apply.
+See Stuart Park section on page 58 for further information.